Uber exec is out after violating rider’s privacy

 The incident involves a 26-year-old female passenger who was assaulted and raped during a ride in Delhi in late 2014.
 The violent crime resulted in the immediate ban of the Uber service in Delhi; the ban was lifted several months later.
 The driver was arrested and later sentenced to life in prison.

-Though the company was publicly remorseful at the time, saying in a statement that it would “work with the community, with government and the technology industry to find more ways to promote safety in transportation, particularly for women,” Alexander was meanwhile reportedly on his way to India seeking out the medical records of the victim in an effort to come to his own conclusions.
+Though the company was publicly remorseful at the time, saying in a statement that it would “work with the community, with government and the technology industry to find more ways to promote safety in transportation, particularly for women,” Alexander was meanwhile reportedly on his way to India seeking the medical records of the victim in an effort to come to his own conclusions.

 Alexander later shared the records with CEO Travis Kalanick and SVP Emil Michael, according to the report.
 The executives reportedly began to discuss the idea that Uber competitor Ola was behind the incident in an effort to damage the company’s operations in the country.